jorishr/website-text-translator/README.md

 Now you should see the following files in your destination folder: a base language JSON file and a translation JSON file for each target language.
 All files are named with a prefix: `text_data_`.
 For example, `text_data_en.json`, `text_data_nl.json`, `text_data_fr.json`, etc.

-Your HTML files will have been updated with txt-id's and each txt-id will have a corresponding translation string in the translation JSON file(s).
+The text node in your HTML file(s) will have been updated with text-id's and each text-id will have a corresponding translation string in the translation JSON file(s).

-Also, a numbered backup folder with copies of your original HTML files will have been created.
+Also, a numbered backup folder with copies of your original HTML file(s) will have been created.

 ## Workflow and making changes to your HTML files